A summer job: Good for the teenage soul and wallet

 There’s good news for teenagers ready to work.
 Unemployment is under 4% overall, and the rate for teens 16-19 was just over 10% in April, according to data from the U.S. Bureau of Labor Statistics.
 And the “help wanted” signs hanging in the storefronts of so many businesses drive the point home.

-It could be a prime time for kids on break to fill the void, earn a wage and learn some life skills along the way.
+It could be a prime time for teens on break to fill the void, earn a wage and learn some life skills along the way.

 Thomas, whose role keeps him connected with local employers, has seen the leverage turn to the student worker as of late.
 “It’s become more and more common for employers to reach out to career development coordinators with incentivized opportunities for students,” he says.